-According to ACOTE Standard c.1.13, "supervision is direct and then decreases to less direct supervision as appropriate for the setting, the severity of the client's condition, and the ability of the student to support progression towards entry-level competence (Standards for an Accredited Educational Program for the Occupational Therapist, American Council for Occupational Therapy Accreditation, 2018, p.43).
+According to ACOTE Standard c.1.13, "supervision is direct and then decreases to less direct supervision as appropriate for the setting, the severity of the client's condition, and the ability of the student to support progression towards entry-level competence (Standards for an Accredited Educational Program for the Occupational Therapist, American Council for

+Page 11 of 17 Revised: 12/5/2022 Occupational Therapy Accreditation, 2018, p.43).
 Further, the student will be supervised by a licensed occupational therapist with a minimum of 1 year full-time (or its equivalent) of practice.